 Risk Analysis

-The following table outlines the risks associated with Uranium Energy Corp.
+Below is a comparative table of key risks for Uranium Energy Corp.
 (UEC) and enCore Energy Corp.
-(EU) based on the most recent data.
+(EU) based on the most recent data available for 2025 and 2024 respectively:

 |---|---|---|